Triangle Offers Low-Cost or Free Outdoor Summer Concert Series

 Apex Music & Movies in the Park Series

-Held at the spacious Nature Park Amphitheatre, the evening will offer family friendly concerts and movies.
+Held at the spacious Nature Park Amphitheatre & Historic Depot, the evening will offer family friendly concerts and movies.
 Load up the kids, the lawn chairs, blankets and a picnic dinner and show up early for good seats.
-Concerts start at dusk and are scheduled for select Saturdays, May 21 – Sept.
-24. No pets or alcohol.
+Concerts start at dusk and are scheduled for select Saturdays.
+No pets or alcohol.
+Check website for dates.

 Toasts and Tunes Concert Series